K7413dS433d/Social-media/README.md

 # Social Media Icons Page

 ## Overview
-This project is a simple webpage that showcases links to my social media profiles, including Facebook, WhatsApp, and LinkedIn.
+This project is a simple webpage that showcases links to my social media profiles, including Facebook, WhatsApp, Github and LinkedIn.
 It's a convenient way for visitors to connect with me on different platforms.

 ## Preview
 ![Screenshot](screenshot.png)